cunla/RPSP/README.md

    - `PUT /groups/{groupId}/clusters/{clusterId}/copies/{copyId}/failover` - Executes a failover for group that is 	identified by {groupId} to the specified cluster and copy.

    - `PUT /group-sets/{group-set-id}/clusters/{clusterId}/failover` - Executes a failover for group set that is 	identified by {group-set-id} in the specified cluster.

+   - `PUT /groups/{groupId}/clusters/{clusterId}/copies/{copyId}/recover-production` - Executes  recover production for group that is 	identified by {groupId} to the specified cluster and copy.

+   - `PUT /group-sets/{group-set-id}/clusters/{clusterId}/recover-production` - Executes recover production for group set that is identified by {group-set-id} in the specified cluster.

 ###CONTRIBUTION INSTRUCTIONS
 Create a fork of the project into your own repository.